Jhanks89/Part2/README.md

 </head>
 <body>
  <section>
-    <p class="explanation">Below, a table printed via JS displays calculated, compound interest on a principal of $1,000 for interest rates of 5%, 6%, and 7%, for years 1 through 10.</p>
+    <p class="explanation">Below, this is a table that displays compound interest on a principal of $1,000 for interest rates of 5%, 6%, and 7%, for years 1 through 10.</p>
     <div class="hw4-part1-divbox">
-      <h2>Compound Interest Demo:</h2><br>
+      <h2>Compound Interest!</h2><br>
       <script>

       for (var i = 0.05; i <= 0.07; i += 0.01){